WunderlistBW/Backend-Node/README.md

 Task Endpoints

+- Repeated task are not yet implemented - they'll be in a later version if we decide to do them at all
 - all task endpoints require a valid token be passed in Authorization header
 - the endpoint at GET /api/tasks is intended to be used to load initial application state, and will return an array of all tasks related to a user
 - tasks will be sent to the client in the following format: